-The activities include a variety of commercial operations including several bars, restaurants, a grocery store, banks, motels, automotive service businesses, a hardware store, lumber yard and several other small business establishments.
-There are also several office buildings .The Business District has remained relatively unchanged in terms of distribution throughout the history of Darby, but improvements and changes have taken place over the last 20 years that have resulted in different commercial uses within the traditional retail commercial area.
-Although several businesses have been renovated, there has been very little activity requiring new construction.
+The activities include a variety of commercial operations including several bars, restaurants, a grocery store, banks, motels, automotive service and several other small business establishments.
+There are also several office buildings.
+The Business District has remained relatively unchanged in terms of distribution throughout the history of Darby, but improvements and changes have taken place over the last 20 years that have resulted in different commercial uses within the traditional retail commercial area.
+Although several businesses have been renovated, there has been some new construction as well.
+Darby Physical Therapy, Big Cat Café' and Bitterroot Health are either newly constructed or under construction at the time of this documents review.